-5. When purchasing an LGA 771 CPU or when receiving a motherboard with an LGA 771 CPU pre-installed, make sure that the CPU plastic cap is in place and none of the CPU pins are bent; otherwise, contact the retailer immediately.
+3. When purchasing an LGA 771 CPU or when receiving a motherboard with an LGA 771 CPU pre-installed, make sure that the CPU plastic cap is in place and none of the CPU pins are bent; otherwise, contact the retailer immediately.

-6. Refer to the MB Features Section for more details on CPU support.
+4. Refer to the MB Features Section for more details on CPU support.

-Installation of the LGA771 Processor
+Installing the LGA771 Processor